Product Identity··12 min read

 Scan rate: 3–4% Scan rate: 18–22%

-The warranty hook works across virtually every durable goods category — appliances, power tools, HVAC, consumer electronics.
-It also has a downstream business benefit: every scan is a customer record, a direct contact, and the start of a post-purchase relationship.
+The warranty hook performs across virtually every durable goods category — appliances, power tools, HVAC, consumer electronics.
+Each scan is also a business asset: a customer record, a direct contact, and the foundation of a post-purchase relationship that extends well beyond the original transaction.

 Formula 2: The Hidden Content Hook